Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

-\begin{lemma} The general case of Theorem~\ref{proposition: speyer contracted 2} follows from the special case where: \begin{enumerate}[(i)] \item There are at most $2$ critical paths of minimal length, \item if there are two minimal critical paths, the graph $\Gamma$ is trivalent, and otherwise is trivalent away from a single 4-valent vertex located on the (unique) minimal critical path, \item each critical path of non-minimal length has a distinct length. \end{enumerate} \end{lemma}
+\begin{lemma} The general case of Theorem~\ref{proposition: speyer contracted 2} follows from the special case in which: \begin{enumerate}[(i)] \item There are at most two critical paths of minimal length. \item The graph $\Gamma$ is trivalent if there are two minimal critical paths, and otherwise is trivalent away from a single $4$-valent vertex located on the (unique) minimal critical path. \item The critical paths of non-minimal length have pairwise distinct lengths. \end{enumerate} \end{lemma}

-\begin{proof} Follows immediately from closedness of the realizable locus in the moduli cone of maps that contains $[F]$, as stated in Theorem~\ref{lemma:limit}. \end{proof}
+\begin{proof} This follows immediately from the closedness of the realizable locus in the moduli cone of maps containing $[F]$, as stated in Theorem~\ref{lemma:limit}. \end{proof}

-From here on out we assume that the conditions of the lemma hold.
-We always label $A_1B_1$ as the minimal critical path, with $B_1$ lying on the cycle and $A_1$ the critical point.
+In what follows, we assume the conditions of the lemma hold.
+We denote the minimal critical path by $A_1B_1$, where $B_1$ lies on the cycle and $A_1$ is the critical point.

 The structure of our proof of the theorem above is to induct on the number of non-minimal critical trees, with the base cases being the ones above.
 In the induction, a few finer properties of the modification are relevant.
 Before proceeding further, we record a combinatorial trick that arises frequently in practice, and is relevant for the proofs and definitions that follow.